Background instability of quintessence model in light of entropy and distance conjecture: Introduction

 In the framework of low energy effective field theory (EFT), cosmological models are often constructed by observing behavior of scalar fields in the potential.
 For example, primordial inflation can be described by the slow-roll of the inflaton on the nearly flat potential, while the cosmological constant is realized by the stabilization of the moduli at the local minimum of the potential with positive vacuum energy.
 At first glance, it appears that at sufficiently low energy scale, such EFT description decouples from its UV completion, namely, quantum gravity.
 However, recent swampland program claims that this may not be the case, by conjecturing quantum gravity constraints on the EFT motivated by observations in string theory \cite{Vafa:2005ui} (for reviews, see, \cite{Brennan:2017rbf, Palti:2019pca, vanBeest:2021lhn, Grana:2021zvf, Agmon:2022thq}).

 Intriguingly, some swampland conjectures predict that the background describing the accelerating expansion of the universe cannot be stable.
-According to the de Sitter (dS) swampland conjecture \cite{Danielsson:2018ztv, Obied:2018sgi} (see also \cite{Andriot:2018wzk, Cicoli:2018kdo, Garg:2018reu, Ooguri:2018wrx, Andriot:2018mav} for a refinement), the scalar potential consistent with quantum gravity must satisfy either \dis{ \frac{|\nabla V|}{\kappa_d V}\sim {\cal O}(1),\quad\quad {\rm or} \quad\quad {\rm min}\Big[\frac{ \nabla \nabla V}{\kappa_d^2 V}\Big]\lesssim -{\cal O}(1),} where $\nabla$ is taken with respect to scalar fields and $\kappa_d=\sqrt{8\pi G_d}=M_{{\rm Pl},d}^{-\frac{d-2}{2}}$, hence dS space is unstable.
-This can be supported by the covariant entropy bound \cite{Bousso:1999xy} as well as the distance conjecture \cite{Ooguri:2006in}.
-More concretely, the distance conjecture states that in the infinite distance limit of moduli space, a tower of states which turns out to be either the Kaluza-Klein (KK) or the string tower \cite{Lee:2019xtm, Lee:2019wij} becomes light, invalidating the EFT.
+According to the de Sitter (dS) swampland conjecture \cite{Danielsson:2018ztv, Obied:2018sgi} (see also \cite{Andriot:2018wzk, Garg:2018reu, Cicoli:2018kdo, Ooguri:2018wrx, Andriot:2018mav} for a refinement), the scalar potential consistent with quantum gravity must satisfy either \dis{ \frac{|\nabla V|}{\kappa_d V}\sim {\cal O}(1),\quad\quad {\rm or} \quad\quad {\rm min}\Big[\frac{ \nabla \nabla V}{\kappa_d^2 V}\Big]\lesssim -{\cal O}(1),} where $\nabla$ is taken with respect to scalar fields and $\kappa_d=\sqrt{8\pi G_d}=M_{{\rm Pl},d}^{-\frac{d-2}{2}}$, hence dS space is unstable.
+This can be supported by the covariant entropy bound \cite{Bousso:1999xy, Bousso:2002ju} as well as the distance conjecture \cite{Ooguri:2006in}.
+More concretely, the distance conjecture states that in the infinite distance limit of moduli space, a tower of states, which turns out to be either the Kaluza-Klein (KK) or the string tower \cite{Lee:2019xtm, Lee:2019wij} becomes light, invalidating the EFT.
 This implies that the time evolution of the scalar field like the inflaton along the geodesic in the field space brings about the descent of an associated tower of states from UV.
-Then the entropy inside the apparent horizon increases in time and eventually exceeds the covariant entropy bound proportional to the area of the apparent horizon \cite{Ooguri:2018wrx}.
-To avoid this inconsistency, the background must be deformed such that the apparent horizon area increases in time.
+Then, the entropy inside the apparent horizon increases in time and eventually exceeds the covariant entropy bound proportional to the area of the apparent horizon \cite{Ooguri:2018wrx}.
+To avoid this inconsistency, the background must be deformed such that the apparent horizon area increases in time. \footnote{ The idea that comparing the matter entropy in the bulk with the geometrical entropy obeying the area law has been discussed earlier in, for example, \cite{Padmanabhan:2012ik, Hadi:2019qxn}.}